Load Cell Loading: Thread Engagement Errors

 If an adapter is not purchased, or one is not installed into the load cell, Morehouse recommends having discussions with your calibration laboratory about how they calibrate such devices.
-The examples above show the drastic difference with different adapters and different loading conditions.
+The examples above show the drastic difference between different adapters and different loading conditions.
 The errors can be 20 times what might be expected.
 When this happens, there could be significant global risk passed via the next measurement which is eventually passed to the consumer.

 Back to the general rule of thumb: if we do not know, we engage the thread by matching the diameter of the load cell.
 There are two very easy ways to do this.

 - Measure the depth of the thread and put a line where the thread should stop.
 Electrical tape and thread tape can also work.

 - Calculate the number of turns it would take to match the thread size.

 The basic calculation is multiplying the number of threads per inch by the required engagement.
 Example 1: I have a ½”-20 thread and want 0.5” engagement.
 Since I have 20 threads per inch, I would divide 1/20.
 This gives me 0.05” of engagement per full turn.
 Then, take 0.5” / 0.05, which equals 10.
 Thus, for 0.5” of engagement on a ½”-20 thread, I would need to count 10 full turns.